 DATA PRIVACY Introduction Personal information is any information whereby an individual can be identified directly from the data itself, or indirectly when that data is combined with other data available to the business.
 Personal information can be factual, such as a person's name, a photograph, an email address, bank details, posts on a social media website or a computer IP address.
 It can also be an opinion, such as how a manager thinks you performed at an interview or an appraisal.
 Data Protection Law focuses on the importance of handling personal information in a responsible way.
-This also includes making sure that there are adequate controls in place to continue to protect the information when it's transferred across borders or to third parties.
+This includes making sure that there are adequate controls in place to protect the information when it's transferred across borders or to third parties.
 As a responsible organisation, we're fully committed to adhering to these laws.
 We're all responsible for taking great care to deal with personal information in a safe and secure way, and to reduce the risk of it being lost, misused, inappropriately accessed, released, altered or destroyed.
 Principles We will ensure we understand the data privacy policies and procedures.
 We will be clear on the purpose for which the personal information is being used.
 We will ensure we understand what consent is required before we collect, use or disclose any personal information.
 We will only collect personal information in accordance with National Gas's data Privacy Policy and relevant data privacy legislation.
 We will only retain personal information for as long as required by law, regulation or business requirement and thereafter appropriately dispose of such information.
 Where we have personal information, we will comply with regulations in relation to an individual's rights.
 We will only disclose personal information to third parties in accordance with National Gas's Data Privacy policy and relevant regulations.
 We will protect personal information against unauthorised access.
 We will maintain accurate, complete and relevant personal information for the purposes identified.
-We will comply with privacy policies and procedures and follow procedures to Dilemma address privacy related incidents, complaints and disputes.
-I realise that I have sent personal information inadvertently to an individual or individuals who do not have a business reason to see the information.
+We will comply with privacy policies and procedures and follow procedures to address privacy related incidents, complaints and disputes.
+Dilemma I realise that I have sent personal information inadvertently to an individual or individuals who do not have a business reason to see the information.
 What should I do?
-If you have inadvertently sent personal information to someone who has no business reason to receive it, you must report it immediately to Cyber Response and your line manager.
+Sending personal information to the wrong recipient, or any other data breach, should be reported immediately to the Cyber Response team at cyberresponse@nationalgrid.com (01214 248 204) and to your line manager.
 FAQs Who can I share personal information with?
 Personal information must be processed lawfully, fairly and in a transparent manner.
 It can only be shared with others if it is relevant and necessary to do so in order to meet the purposes for processing, for example a manager or team members.
 Can I share individual performance metrics on team performance (PEx) hubs?
 Individual performance metrics are confidential and should only be available to the individual and any managers involved in the performance and employee reward processes.
 Any team performance data used should be aggregated.
 What this guidance means to you This guidance is to help you make sure that we all process personal information in a safe, secure, fair and lawful way.
 Policy Section Owner Ethics, Investigations & Data Privacy, General Counsel